Interactive Pipeline Map

 The incidents are overlaid on a map of federally regulated pipelines.
 The number and location of pipelines displayed is based on data from a third-party supplier, and does not include pipelines under provincial or territorial jurisdiction.

-The Board endeavors to provide the best information possible; however, the information contained in this map is based on information that is provided to the Board by outside parties and may not be accurate.
-The Board makes no representations, warranties, or guarantees, express or implied, that the data contained in this map may be relied upon for any use whatsoever.
-The Board accepts no responsibility for inaccuracies, errors, or omissions in the data and any loss, damage or costs incurred as a result of using or relying on the map data in any way.
+The Commission endeavors to provide the best information possible; however, the information contained in this map is based on information that is provided to the Board by outside parties and may not be accurate.
+We make no representations, warranties, or guarantees, express or implied, that the data contained in this map may be relied upon for any use whatsoever.
+The Commission accepts no responsibility for inaccuracies, errors, or omissions in the data and any loss, damage or costs incurred as a result of using or relying on the map data in any way.
 The pipeline data contained in this map is subject to licensing terms and may not be reproduced, published, distributed or transferred in whole or in part.

 Incident locations and pipeline locations are approximate; see FAQ for more information.

-The National Energy Board is bound by the Official Languages Act and relevant Treasury Board policies.
+The Canada Energy Regulator is bound by the Official Languages Act and relevant Treasury Board policies.
 However, some material on these pages originates with organizations not subject to the Official Languages Act and is made available on this site in the language in which it was written.

 - Date modified: